fidecastro/followfox-ai-fetcher-bot/README.md

 **Version details:**

+**Fetcher-bot-v2.2 - May 31 2023**
+- Created guardrails using FileLock and Semaphore to attempt to resolve multiple bots running at the same time
+- Deprecated the Img2Img+ControlNet code

 **Fetcher-bot-v2.1 - May 26 2023**
 - Introduced workflow so that it can work as txt2img => img2img+controlnet or txt2img => ultra-upscaling (this is controlled by two Boolean variables, img2img_switch and img2img_upscaling, in the top of the code)
 - Introduced payload-txt2img.json, payload-img2img.json, and payload-controlnet.json.
 Deprecated payload.json